Devante Cole: West Bromwich Albion

 On 31 July 2024, Cole signed a two-year contract with Championship club West Bromwich Albion.
 Despite working under five different managers and interim managers — Carlos Corberán, Chris Brunt, Tony Mowbray, James Morrison, and Ryan Mason — he never established himself in the first XI, making 15 appearances from the bench and one cup start in the 2024–25 campaign.
 Corberán admitted that "we didn't sign him with the expectation to be the first XI number nine", though regretted that Cole had struggled for appearances due to the form of Josh Maja.
 Mowbray opted to play without a recognised striker rather than utilise Cole.
 Cole left the club after all parties came to an agreement on the remainder of his contract.

 Port Vale

 Cole signed for League One club Port Vale on 1 September 2025, with manager Darren Moore explaining that he was "a player that had plenty of interest from various clubs".
 He made his debut five days later and was named as the team's player of the match after securing an assist and scoring a goal in a 3–2 defeat to Leyton Orient at Vale Park, his first competitive match in seven months.
 This was rated as the fifth-best performance in League One that weekend.
 He scored three goals in his first five games and was voted as the club's Player of the Month for September.
 He was also nominated for both the PFA League One Fans' Player of the Month and EFL League One Player of the Month award.
+He scored eight goals in 23 appearances across all competitions during his four-month stay.

+Luton Town

+On 31 January 2026, Cole joined League One club Luton Town for an undisclosed fee.
+Manager Jack Wilshere described him as "an exciting signing".
+He appeared in the 2026 EFL Trophy final victory over Stockport County as a stoppage-time substitute.